CHAPTER 9-B. FISCAL ADMINISTRATOR

 (ii) Failure of a city, parish, or other local public school board to provide an audit

 required by R.S.
-24:513 to the legislative auditor for a period of three consecutive fiscal years
+24:513 to the legislative auditor for a period of two consecutive fiscal years

 shall automatically place that political subdivision in the category of "financially at risk" and